Jaguar XF Performance

 - "Dynamically speaking, the XF rewards drivers with accurate, tactile steering and a well-tuned suspension that provides a good balance between ride comfort and handling prowess." -- Left Lane News

-- "Around corners, the XF has considerable grip and surprisingly high limits.
-The steering is a little light and numb, but the 2013 Jaguar XF is still more fun to drive than many competitors." -- Edmunds (2013)
+- "Driven briskly around turns, the Jaguar XF has considerable grip and surprisingly high limits.
+More demanding drivers might find the steering a little too light, but the XF is still more fun to drive than many competitors." -- Edmunds